vincentvete/test/README.md

 ### Create Payment [POST /payment/request]

-Use this api to create payment. this will update the order with given payment method.
+Use this api to create payment.
+This will update the order with given payment method.
-Response will have usable data for payment confirmation.
+Response will have usable data for payment commit.

 * required autorization header